 3. Don’t be a slave to the scale.

-Now, I use a scale as a measurement tool as I am actively trying to lose weight and get in shape.
-HOwever, I no longer allow it to hold power over me as I did previously.
-I used to lose entire days or even weeks of progress after a “bad” weigh in.
+I use a scale as a measurement tool as I am actively trying to lose weight and get in shape.
+However, I no longer allow it to hold power over me as I did previously.
+Before, after a “bad” weigh in, I could lose entire days or even weeks of progress.
 I thought I had worked hard and still gained or didn’t lose much so I would then eat like a jerk and not workout because it didn’t seem to matter.

 4. Set an example of positive self image.

 This is especially important if you have children or are often around young people.
-If you make a conscious decision to stop talking negatively about your body, accept compliments with grace and genuine thanks, and speak positively about yourself and those around you, not only will you begin to feel more confident but you will inspire that in the little ears who listen to everything you say.
+Make a conscious decision to stop talking negatively about your body and accept compliments with grace and genuine thanks.
+Speak positively about yourself and those around you.
+Then, not only will you begin to feel more confident but you will inspire that behavior in the little ears who listen to everything you say.

 This can be so very difficult and is one thing that I struggle with immensely.
 Since so much negativity has been literally ingrained in our brains since we were young, the default is usually not positive.
 How often does someone compliment you and your first response is negative?
 LIke you don’t deserve that compliment or maybe they aren’t being genuine?